ProEnergyVIP/Cortex/WHITEBOARD_ROUTING_CHANGES.md

 - ✅ Existing `context_instructions` still work and are preserved

 ### 4. **Automatic Logging**
-All worker responses are automatically logged to shared context for team visibility.
+All worker responses are automatically logged to the Whiteboard for team visibility.

 ## Example Flow